kodamanchili-tarun/english_to_telugu_translation_llms/Llama2-7b/README.md

+Certainly, here's an improved version of your README file:

+---

 # Fine-Tuning Llama-7b Model for Telugu Translation

 Welcome to the repository for fine-tuning the Llama-7b model for Telugu translation!
-This README will guide you through the file structure and steps to get started with fine-tuning and using the model for Telugu translation tasks.
+This README will guide you through the file structure and steps to get started with fine-tuning and using the model for Telugu translation.

 ## File Structure

 The repository is organized into the following directories:

 1. **FineTuning**: Contains scripts and files related to fine-tuning the Llama-7b model for Telugu translation.

+   - `translate_alpaca_dataset_to_telugu.py`: Translates the Alpaca dataset used for fine-tuning into Telugu.
+   - `finetune.py`: Code for supervised fine-tuning after loading the Pretrained model either from local storage or Hugging Face.

 2. **Pretraining**: Includes any pretraining scripts or resources used for the Llama-7b model.

+   - `download_base_model`: Downloads the base model from Hugging Face for pretraining.
+   - `script.sh`: Pretraining parameter arguments script.
+   - `run_pretraining.py`: Code for PreTraining the downloaded model on the datasets.
+   - `merge_lora_with_llama.py`: Merges the learned weights from lightweight finetuning (LORA) with the original model.

 3. **Tokenizer**: Contains scripts or files related to tokenization specific to Telugu language.

+   - `tokenizer.py`: Scrapes tokens from the specified dataset using the Sentence Piece Trainer.
+   - `merge_tokenizer.py`: Merges the tokens scraped above with the original downloaded model.

 4. **requirements.txt**: Lists the dependencies and libraries required to run the code successfully.

 ## Getting Started